-RM/PM suppliers by value acknowledged the CoC for Business
+RM/PM suppliers by value acknowledged the CoC for Business Partners

-ESG maturity and impact under Program Samaveta

-We are committed to embedding sustainability and resiliency across our value chain through our Sustainable Supply Chain Framework.
-This involves adopting a systematic approach to engage with business partners resulting in increased awareness, deep collaboration, improved sustainability performance, and better disclosures.
+RM/PM of suppliers assessed for ESG maturity and impact under Program Samaveta approach to engage with business partners resulting in increased awareness, deep collaboration, improved sustainability performance, and better disclosures.
 Further, we employ a rigorous stage-gate process for supplier evaluation, considering quality, delivery, price, and ESG factors such as environmental policies and human rights compliance.